Dog Behavior: How to Read Body Language & Respond Correctly

 We love dogs.
 We have been sharing our lives with our family's dogs from when we could not even walk or talk ourselves!
 Let us start by explaining a little about ourselves, the owners of Relievet, Chris and Monica:

-“We have been working with dogs for a number of years now, so are aware of dogs actions and their meanings.
-I trained as a veterinary technician and have worked with all kinds of animals from horses to dogs and cats to rescued racoons.” - Monica
+“We have been working with dogs for many years now, so we are aware of their actions and their meanings.
+I trained as a veterinary technician and have worked with all kinds of animals, from horses to dogs and cats to rescued raccoons.” - Monica

-To better communicate with your dog, we have broken it down into 3 steps for interacting with your dog appropriately.
-It all starts by understanding your dog normally...
+To better communicate with your dog, we have broken it down into three steps for interacting with your dog appropriately.
+It all starts with understanding your dog.

 - Know what normal dog behavior is like for your dog